Hank Pym: Marvel Cinematic Universe

-Hank Pym appears in media set in the Marvel Cinematic Universe (MCU), portrayed by Michael Douglas, with Dax Griffin and John Michael Morris serving as Douglas' younger body doubles in flashback sequences.
+Hank Pym appears in media set in the Marvel Cinematic Universe (MCU), portrayed by Michael Douglas, with Dax Griffin and John Michael Morris serving as body doubles in flashback sequences.
 This version originally operated as Ant-Man and an agent of S.H.I.E.L.D. decades earlier until his wife Janet van Dyne / Wasp seemingly died during one of their missions and he discovered S.H.I.E.L.D.'s attempts to recreate his Pym Particle formula and resigned.
-In the present, he recruits Scott Lang to be the new Ant-Man, help his daughter Hope van Dyne as the new Wasp, rescue Janet from the Quantum Realm, and become a victim of the Blip.
+In the present, he recruits Scott Lang to become the new Ant-Man, helps his daughter Hope van Dyne become the new Wasp, rescues Janet from the Quantum Realm, and becomes a victim of the Blip.
 Pym is introduced in the live-action film Ant-Man (2015), and makes subsequent appearances in the live-action films Ant-Man and the Wasp (2018), Avengers: Endgame (2019), and Ant-Man and the Wasp: Quantumania (2023).
-Additionally, Douglas voices alternate timeline versions of Pym in the Disney+ animated series, What If...?, with one version being Yellowjacket.
+Additionally, Douglas voices alternate timeline variants of Pym in the Disney+ animated series What If...?, with one appearing as Ant-Man and another as Yellowjacket.